distilledx/clear/README.md

 # Clear

-A very much in progress file upload website
+A very much in progress (not in development) file upload website

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).